webpolis/ghs/README.md

 ```

 This will:
+1. Check your GitHub API rate limit status
-1. Fetch all your starred repositories from GitHub
+2. Fetch all your starred repositories from GitHub
-2. Download and parse their READMEs (tries .md, .txt, and plain README)
+3. Download and parse their READMEs in parallel (5 concurrent workers)
-3. Generate embeddings using the all-MiniLM-L6-v2 model (384-dimensional)
+4. Generate embeddings using the all-MiniLM-L6-v2 model (384-dimensional)
-4. Store everything in a local SQLite database with vector search capabilities
+5. Store everything in a local SQLite database with vector search capabilities
-5. Skip repositories that are already stored
+6. Skip repositories that are already stored

+**Rate Limiting:** The tool automatically monitors GitHub API rate limits and will pause with a clear message if limits are reached, then resume when they reset.

 ### Search - Semantic Search